 Another difference is that three options are available for scoping and scaling data in Azure DevOps Server -- deployment, team projects collections and team projects -- while only two are provided in Azure DevOps -- accounts and team projects.
 The accounts option in Azure DevOps operates similarly to the team projects collection option in Azure DevOps Server.

-Other differences include:
+Other differences include the following:

-- can be used immediately;
+- Can be used immediately.

-- can connect to the Azure DevOps server from anywhere;
+- Can connect to the Azure DevOps server from anywhere.

-- the operating system doesn't require management; and
+- Operating system doesn't require management.

-- the hardware doesn't require updating.
+- Hardware doesn't require updating.